jiramos87/phonebook-backend/README.md

 Phonebook-app
 =============

+You can open this app in https://rocky-cliffs-13747.herokuapp.com/ !!

 This readme file contains the presentation of the project and its development stages.
 The Phonebook-app was created as an assignment project for the Fullstackopen course from the University of Helsinki.
 The point of the assignment is to learn how to build a frontend, a backend and how to deploy the whole app to the internet.